How To Automate Crawl Reports In Looker Studio

 You’ll then be presented with all the overview fields exported.
 The data source can also be renamed in the top—left to something easily identifiable.

-Occasionally Data Studio will mark some fields as a type of ‘date’ rather than ‘Number’.
+Occasionally Looker Studio will mark some fields as a type of ‘date’ rather than ‘Number’.
 We recommend sorting the ‘Type’ column and ensuring all fields are appropriately set as ‘Number’ using the dropdown selector- aside from the ‘Date’ field of course:

 Once complete select ‘Add to Report’ in the top-right and ‘Copy Report’ in the following window.

-With the Google sheet now added as a data source, anytime the automated crawl runs, the Data Studio report will update automatically.
+With the Google sheet now added as a data source, anytime the automated crawl runs, the Looker Studio report will update automatically.
 You can use this data to incorporate time-series graphs, scorecards or other elements using any of the exported overview metrics

 Crawl Overview Template